Anynomouss/grin-wallet-tool/README.md

 # grin-wallet-tool:old_key:<br>
 Grin-wallet-tool is a Python command line tool that can be used to a) generate new wallets, b) load  existing wallets and c) *load* or *swipe* grin funds to or from  a wallet or voucher using the grin-wallet API.
 **Supported wallet types:**
- 1. regular wallets
+ 1. regular-wallet
- 2. bip39 password protected wallets
+ 2. bip39-password-wallet
- 3. voucher wallets
+ 3. voucher-wallet
- 4. brain-bip39 password protected wallets
+ 4. brain-bip39-wallet

  This tool is designed for advanced users who know how to use the command line and are familiar with the concept of [BIP39 wallets with extra password](https://bitcoin.stackexchange.com/questions/120215/how-is-an-hd-wallet-key-generated) and brain wallets, and entropy.
 In particular brain-wallets require a good understanding of their inherent risks.